fmbot-discord/docs/docs/importing.md

 ### /import manage

-Allows you to imanage your imports and your import settings.
+Allows you to manage your imports and pick the source for your playcounts.

 You can pick between the following modes:

-**Last.fm**

-- Use only your Last.fm for stats and ignore imports
+- Last.fm: Use only Last.fm

-**Full Spotify, then Last.fm**

-- Uses your full Spotify history and adds Last.fm afterwards
+- Full Spotify, then Last.fm: Use your full Spotify history and add Last.fm afterwards
-- Recommended if you have imported Spotify on Last.fm before
-- Plays from other music apps you scrobbled to Last.fm will not be included

-**Spotify until full Last.fm**

-- Uses your Spotify history up until the point you started scrobbling on Last.fm
+- Spotify until full Last.fm: Use your Spotify history up until you started scrobbling
-- Do not use this if you have imported on Last.fm before
-- Best if you have scrobbles on Last.fm from sources other then Spotify

 To delete your imports from .fmbot, switch to the Last.fm option and use the provided button.